Chicken Coop shed essentials

 Although it is the most expensive of all the feeder options, these feeders are very durable and allow the chickens to peck away at their food without doing any damage.
 Another option is a plastic feeder but I have found that chickens can chip away at the plastic causing cracks in some areas.

 A continuous feeder will hold quite a bit of feed ensuring it is always available for your chickens.
+I usually need to fill our feeder every 2-3 days for our flock of 8 chickens.

 Harris Farms Free Range Hanging Poultry Feeder | Twist Lock Base | 10 Pound,WhiteHarris Farms Free Range Hanging Poultry Feeder | Twist Lock Base | 10 Pound,WhiteHarris Farms Free Range Hanging Poultry Feeder | Twist Lock Base | 10 Pound,WhiteHarris Farms Poultry Feeder | Manna Pro Chicken Feed, Free Range Hanging Chicken Feeder, Chicken Feeders Galvanized | 30 PoundsHarris Farms Poultry Feeder | Manna Pro Chicken Feed, Free Range Hanging Chicken Feeder, Chicken Feeders Galvanized | 30 PoundsHarris Farms Poultry Feeder | Manna Pro Chicken Feed, Free Range Hanging Chicken Feeder, Chicken Feeders Galvanized | 30 PoundsKHEARPSL Stainless Steel Chicken Feeders No Waste Poultry Feeder Rainproof Hanging Poultry Feeder Trough with Lid Holds 25lbs of FeedKHEARPSL Stainless Steel Chicken Feeders No Waste Poultry Feeder Rainproof Hanging Poultry Feeder Trough with Lid Holds 25lbs of FeedKHEARPSL Stainless Steel Chicken Feeders No Waste Poultry Feeder Rainproof Hanging Poultry Feeder Trough with Lid Holds 25lbs of Feed